johnlokerse/ALZ-Bicep/infra-as-code/bicep/modules/logging/generateddocs/logging.bicep.md

-parAutomationAccountTags | No       | Tags you would like to be applied to Automation Account. parLogAnalyticsWorkspaceTags | No       | Tags you would like to be applied to Log Analytics Workspace. parUseSentinelClassicPricingTiers | No       | Set Parameter to true to use Sentinel Classic Pricing Tiers, following changes introduced in July 2023 as documented here: https://learn.microsoft.com/azure/sentinel/enroll-simplified-pricing-tier. parLogAnalyticsLinkedServiceAutomationAccountName | No       | Log Analytics LinkedService name for Automation Account. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry
+parAutomationAccountTags | No       | Tags you would like to be applied to Automation Account. parLogAnalyticsWorkspaceTags | No       | Tags you would like to be applied to Log Analytics Workspace. parUseSentinelClassicPricingTiers | No       | Set Parameter to true to use Sentinel Classic Pricing Tiers, following changes introduced in July 2023 as documented here: https://learn.microsoft.com/azure/sentinel/enroll-simplified-pricing-tier. parLogAnalyticsWorkspaceLinkedServiceAutomationAccountName | No       | Log Analytics LinkedService name for Automation Account. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry

 ### parLogAnalyticsWorkspaceName